RawMatter/IoT_Message_Box_Workshop/Workshop/07_Hello_Dear/README.md

 `https://iot-workshop-cf.s3.ap-southeast-2.amazonaws.com/template.yaml`

+In the AWS Console, open `cloud formation`

+Create a new stack

+`create stack` > `with new resources`

+select `Amazon S3 Url` and input the URL above
+Click through and wait for the URL from the Outputs

 ## Resources it deploys
 This will save us diving into an AWS Lambda workshop too.
 It creates a few resources
 1. An API gateway to direct API calls to lambda functions